-9. I don’t know anything about web design – how do I get a nice looking blog?
+8. I don’t know anything about web design – how do I get a nice-looking blog?

-To find the one you want and the one that suits what you are trying to do, simply spend time evaluating and checking the various choices.
-To set up a new template, it’s one-click so that you don’t need any expertise or much time to adjust your site’s look.
+To find the one you want and the one that suits what you are trying to do, simply evaluate and check the various choices.
+Setting up a new template is one click, so you don’t need much expertise or time to adjust your site’s look.

 You need to load your blog quickly as people are very impatient.
 They obviously won’t wait for your site to load for 10 seconds (or even much less time).
 The back button is a friend of theirs, and that is your enemy.